OasisLMF/OpenDataTransform/README.md

 ## Available transformations
 ### AIR <-> OED
 Status: 2nd phase of development.
-Following the development of a basic tranformation (location information, primary modifiers), the group is now developing and testing a more complex transformation.
+Following the development of a basic transformation (location information, primary modifiers), the group is now developing and testing a more complex mapping.
 Further information to follow when second phase mapping published for testing.
 Model References:
 AIR CEDE v8 https://unicede.air-worldwide.com/ts-tsre_all/help_ts_exposure-data_val-rules-exposure-data.html